fhildeb/lukso-node-guide/docs/guides/hardware-setup/bios-setup.md

 :::info

-These settings optimize cooling and performance.
-If your node uses fans for cooling, you may skip the cooling adjustments.
+These settings optimize performance on load and general energy efficiency.
+If your node has fans, skip the cooling adjustment.

 :::